 Admission arrangements and over-subscription criteria

-You can find the criteria used to allocate places at schools and academies on their websites.
-We also have links to the admission policies for each school on our Local Offer website.
+The admission arrangements for VC and C schools can be found on our webpage.
+The best way to find the admission arrangements for own admission authority schools and academies is to look on the school website but we also have links to the admission policies for each school on our Local Offer website.
 Just search for the school you are interested in and click on the admissions policy link.

 All admission decisions will be made in accordance with the published admission arrangements for the school or academy in question.
 Parents are encouraged to read the criteria for the schools they are considering.